Learn how to merge and split texts in the Scrivener Binder to make your projects easier to structure.

 Merge and Split Files in the Scrivener Binder

 The Scrivener Binder lets you organize your projects in texts and folders, and you can use these texts for chapters, sections, or even scenes.
 We discussed this in Use Folders and Texts to Power Up the Scrivener Binder.
-As your project progress, you may want to combine certain texts, or split others, as you refine your project and its direction.
+As your project progresses, you may want to combine certain texts, or split others, as you refine your project and its direction.

-With Scrivener, you can do this is the Binder: you can merge two or more texts into a new text, or spit a text into two or more texts.
+With Scrivener, you can do this in the Binder: you can merge two or more texts into a new text, or spit a text into two or more texts.
 You can also import texts in different formats, and have Scrivener automatically split them to create a hierarchy in the Binder.

 When you begin writing a project, you may have ideas about how you want to structure it.
 For example, you may initially write in scenes or subsections, then want to combine them later into chapters or higher-level sections.
 To do this, select one or more texts in the Binder, then choose Documents > Merge.
 These texts don't have to be contiguous; to select multiple texts, click one, then on Mac, click the Command key, and click others; on Windows, click a text, then click Ctrl and click others.
 I'll merge the first two texts in the Binder, as shown below.

 When you do this, Scrivener combines the texts in one new text, and keeps them in the same order they were in the Binder.
 Any synopses, notes, bookmarks, keywords, and snapshots, are retained in the new text.
 For any metadata that cannot be combined - if you have different labels, section types, etc. - the next text uses the data of the topmost item.
 Below, you see the two synopses are both present in the merged text.

 Do you need to merge?

 If you want to view or edit multiple texts, you may not need to merge them; you can use Scrivenings view.
 Select multiple texts, then click the Scrivenings View button in the Group Mode control in the toolbar.